Toddlers are curious, experiencing the world around them through sight, sound, and touch.

-Toddlers like to touch everything, and if they don’t have a toy available, they will make something a toy – and that can be themselves.
+Toddlers like to touch everything; if they don’t have a toy available, they will make something a toy – and that can be themselves.

-If your toddler keeps putting their hands down their diapers as you are trying to dress them, give them a toy or something else to keep their attention.
+If your toddler keeps putting their hands down their diapers as you try to dress them, give them a toy or something else to keep their attention.

-Distraction is critical when you are trying to stop your toddler from doing anything, especially putting hands down their diapers.
+Distraction is critical when trying to stop your toddler from doing anything, especially putting their hands down their diapers.

-They don’t have very long attention spans, so the more ways you have to distract your toddler, the better.
+They don’t have long attention spans, so the more ways you distract your toddler, the better.

 5. Make It Fun